Key Takeaways

 Toothache

 If you have constant or severe pain in your mouth, call your dentist immediately.
 Let them know your symptoms and ask them to see you as soon as possible.
-They can suggest over-the-counter pain medication and give you advice on how to deal with the pain.
+They may suggest pain medication—either over-the-counter or prescribed—and give you advice on how to manage the pain.
 Do not put the pills on your sore tooth.
+Antibiotics should only be taken if there is fever or swelling on the outside of the face.

 Do not put a heating pad, a hot water bottle, or any other source of heat on your jaw.
 The heat will make things worse instead of better.